aurorusmc/TimberZ/README.md

 Using TimberZ with AuraSkills, gives players the correct amount of experience when cutting down trees.
 You can also add a custom XP multiplier to the TimberZ configuration file.

+### ✅ mcMMo

+Using TimberZ with mcMMo, gives players the correct amount of experience when cutting down trees.

 ## Configuration

 You can find the configuration files in the `plugins/TimberZ` folder.
 The main configuration file is `config.yml`, and you can also find a `blocks.yml` file that contains the block mappings for logs, leaves, and saplings.